 The crankshaft is of the semi-built type, made from forged or cast steel throws.
+For engines with 9 cylinders or more, the crankshaft is supplied in two parts.

 At the aft end, the crankshaft is provided with the collar for the thrust bearing, a flange for fitting the gear wheel for the step-up gear to the hydraulic power supply unit if fitted on the engine, and the flange for the turning wheel and for the coupling bolts to an intermediate shaft.